stett/weyl/readme.md

 ## Testing

-The library has been tested on Windows with MinGW using the following commands.
+The library has been tested on Windows with MinGW using the following commands from the repository root.

-    g++ tests\test.cpp -I. -Itests -O3 --std=c++14
+    g++ tests\test.cpp -Isrc -Itests -O3 --std=c++14
     .\a.exe

-To compile documentation, simply run `doxygen` in the root directory.
+To compile documentation, simply run `doxygen` in the repository root directory.

 ## Development Notes